 If we enshrine or enthrone God in our hearts, we place him first in our values.
 We make him distinctively foremost in our lives.

 It is our responsibility to “set apart” or enshrine God in our hearts.
 That makes us a “sanctifier.”
 No one else can do this for you.
-Only you can set apart.
+Only you can set it apart.
 Your parents cannot do this for you.
 Your wife cannot do this for you.
 Your husband cannot “set apart” Christ in your heart.
 This is your decision.
 You come to a crossroads in your life when you make this decision.
 We come to realize that Christ was our entire life, not just a portion of it.

 “Lord, I am yours: lock, stock, and barrel; hook line and sinker; body, soul, and spirit.”
 That relieves us from being the boss.
 The Lord alone has the authority of our lives.
 Many Christians accept Christ as Savior but not Lord.
 “Savior, yes.
 Lord, no. Take your hands off my life.
 Mind your own business.
 I’ll run my affairs.”
 That is why many of us spend a great deal of time in the divine woodshed.

 When we back our belief with life and lip, we sanctify the Lord in our lives.
 If we do not sanctify the Lord in our lives, we have little to say.
 We cannot back up what we say.
 Life does not match lip.
-If non-Christians see nothing in us that supports what we believe, then we do more harm than good.
+If non-Christians see nothing in us that supports what we believe, we do more harm than good.

 Do not write a check for 10,000$ if you have 1000$ in the bank.
 Some people are all blow.
 They are all talk in witnessing.
 They do not set the Lord apart in their hearts with their lives.
 It is better to write a check for 1000$ if we have 10,000$ in the bank.
 It is our responsibility to write the check.
 We should back what we say with how we live.